 Monitoring of psychiatric medication at CHMC Dubai

-At CHMC, we provide medication management solutions, choosing the proper medication in order to avoid or minimize the side effects.
-In the majority of our patients, the side effects can be fully avoided.
+At CHMC, we provide psychiatric medication in Dubai with careful management, selecting the proper medication to minimize or avoid side effects.
+For the majority of our patients, side effects can be fully prevented.

 Psychiatric medications require several weeks to reach their maximum effectiveness.
-The same happens by reducing the medication dosage, as their effect on the central nervous system doesn’t stop abruptly.
-Therefore, the use of medication at the beginning, during the titration process, and at the end of therapy should happen slowly and under close monitoring.
+The same applies when reducing the dosage, as their effects on the central nervous system do not stop abruptly.
+Therefore, treatment with medication for mental health disorders should always begin, taper, and end gradually under close medical supervision.

 After suppressing the symptoms with medication, the patient needs several months of psychotherapeutic treatment.
 After the patient’s sufficient stabilization with medication, along with psychotherapy, the medication dosage can be gradually reduced.
 We always start the process in small steps, reducing the dosage gradually over a longer period of time.